 |Botanical Name||Impatiens capensis|

-Jewelweed plants grow higher when they are located in clusters, so if seeds are sown close together, the plants can help support each other and develop taller stems.
-If you'd like to keep your jewelweed plants on the shorter side, be sure to space the seeds farther apart.
+Jewelweed plants grow higher when they are located in clusters.
+If seeds are sown close together, the plants will help to support each other as they develop taller stems.
+But if you'd like to keep your jewelweed on the shorter side, space the seeds farther apart.

 Temperature and Humidity